ojitha/ojitha.github.io/notes/rdbms.md

 ### Dates

-Use the function `date_parse` to convert formated string to time stamp:
+Use the function `date_parse` to convert a formatted string to a timestamp:

 ```sql
 select * from cte